Alberta Immigrant Nominee Program

 - a positive Labour Market Impact Assessment (LMIA) or

-- a LMIA exemption as determined by Immigration, Refugees and Citizenship Canada (IRCC)
+- a LMIA exemption as determined by IRCC

-Some LMIA exemptions from IRCC are not eligible under AINP.
+Some LMIA exemptions from IRCC are not eligible under the AINP.
 The AINP will not consider the following exemptions:

 - international students studying in Canada and doing co-op work placements or internships as part of their study program

 - people doing charitable or religious work